raveneer/EntitasSaveLoader/README.md

 # EntitasSaveLoader v0.1
-Entitas add on. easy save loader can save/load entity and component info in runtime
+can save/load entity and components info in runtime

 ## install
 1. go to asset store, install Json.Net.